Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 plt.rcParams['mathtext.fontset']='stix'
 {% endhighlight %}
 </pre>
-* These code blocks are setting up the basics of what is needed for the model, importing necessary programming libraries and defining parameters for data tables
+* These code blocks set up the basic infrastructure for the model, including importing the necessary programming libraries and defining parameters for the data tables.

 &nbsp;
 &nbsp;